trizen/sidef/TUTORIAL.md

 # Installation

-This section describes how to install Sidef for various operating systems.
+This section details the installation process for Sidef across different operating systems.

-The latest release can be found at:
+Access the latest release at:

 * https://github.com/trizen/sidef/releases/